ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 You can use them to display different content to different page visitors.
 To do it, use the [Targeting block](block_reference.md#targeting-block).

-You can create and configure segments and segment groups in the **Admin** section of the back office.
+You can create and configure segments and segment groups in the **Administration** section of the back office.

 ![Segment groups](img/admin_panel_segment_groups.png "Segment groups")